keenbytes/pgsql-builder/README.md

 This package generates Postgre SQL queries based on a struct instance.
 The concept is to define a struct, create a corresponding table to store its instances, and generate queries for managing the rows in that table, such as creating, updating, deleting, and selecting records.

+> ⚠️ The project might be good for small prototyping and showcase of reflection package.
+It is not recommended to use it in production.
+Please use a more mature library instead.

 The following queries can be generated:

 * `CREATE TABLE`